Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

 ** You can also specify a certain amount for the minimum profit so that when the price reaches that level, your trade will be saved

-This strategy follows all pricing rules required for market analysis + a series of special calculations and signals are issued accordingly.
+This strategy follows all Price Action rules required for market analysis + a series of special calculations and signals are issued accordingly.
 Then the issued signal is transferred to MetaTrader where it is executed automatically , this strategy is a powerful tool with very high accuracy that helps you recognize the market trend with a win rate of more than 80% in forex charts and indicators. .

 # T-TAS PERFORMANCE